brianglass/anastasis/files/weekday_vespers6.md

 **Theotokion, same melody.**

-All nature born of earth cries aloud to you, Mother of God, Â‘HailÂ’, as to her who became cause of their salvation by your giving birth, O Mother of God.
+All nature born of earth cries aloud to you, Mother of God, ‘Hail’, as to her who became cause of their salvation by your giving birth, O Mother of God.

 ****